reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Creating Carriage Returns and New Lines
 ---------------------------------------

-The language, rst, does not obey carriage returns.
+The language, RST, does not obey carriage returns.
 Here is an example of just using carriage returns:

   | This text will